Eyeing North Korean Nukes, Trump Abandons Hardline Stance on China

 -

 What a difference 83 days can make.
-That’s how long it took U.S. President Donald Trump to do a complete reversal on China trade policy — from vowing to beat up Beijing over trade abuses to offering preemptive trade concessions.
+That’s how long U.S. President Donald Trump was in office before he made a complete reversal on China trade policy — from vowing to beat up Beijing over trade abuses to offering preemptive trade concessions.

 Like his predecessors, Trump has smashed into the hard reality that China isn’t easy to push around and is in fact a formidable contender in the global game of geopolitics.
 But in comparison to the others, he crumpled astonishingly fast.